amnda-d/cv-cooccurrence/README.md

-# A universal tendency towards vowel harmony and consonant anti-harmony
+# Investigating the universality of consonant and vowel co-occurrence restrictions

 ### Requirements